Common ostrich: Economic use

-In Roman times, there was a demand for common ostriches to use in venatio games or cooking.
+In Roman times, there was a demand for common ostriches to use in venatio games, cooking, or medicine.
 They have been hunted and farmed for their feathers, which at various times have been popular for ornamentation in fashionable clothing (such as hats during the 19th century).
 Their skins are valued for their leather.
 In the 18th century they were almost hunted to extinction; farming for feathers began in the 19th century.
 At the start of the 20th century there were over 700,000 birds in captivity.
 The market for feathers collapsed after World War I, but commercial farming for feathers and later for skins and meat became widespread during the 1970s.

 An ostrich in captivity in a farm park in Gloucestershire, England.